carbon-language/carbon-lang/docs/project/principles/error_handling.md

 ## Applications of these principles

-Carbon errors, unlike C++/Java/Python/etc exceptions, will not be propagated implicitly.
-However, Carbon will very likely need to provide some explicit but syntactically lightweight means of propagating errors, such as Rust's `?` operator.
+Carbon errors, unlike exceptions in C++ and similar languages, will not be propagated implicitly.
+Instead, Carbon will very likely need to provide some explicit but syntactically lightweight means of propagating errors, such as Rust's `?` operator, so that error-propagation boilerplate doesn't make it hard for readers to follow the logic of the success path.

 Carbon will not have a special syntax for specifying what kind of errors a function can emit, such as `noexcept` or